-Lunchboxes Through the Ages
+Lunchboxes Through The Ages

 The lunchbox is the classic symbol of happy childhood memories.
-Nearly everybody has carried one at some point in his or her lifetime, filled with sandwiches, sides, and juice boxes — all the fixins’ of hopefully healthy and delicious lunches.
+Nearly everybody has carried one at some point in his or her lifetime, filled with sandwiches, sides, and juice boxes — all the fixings of hopefully healthy and delicious lunches.

 Since the original rendition of the modern-day lunchbox in the early 1900s, this American staple has taken many forms and born many images, often representing pop culture and social trends of the era.
 From cartoon characters to iconic and relevant imagery, lunchboxes have since been a subtle reflection of contemporary culture.

-In honor of the beginning of the school year and the arrival of fall, here we take a look at a variety of lunchboxes throughout history, and highlight just how they’ve evolved — and how they’ve stayed the same — in both shape and design over the decades.
+Here we take a look at a variety of lunchboxes throughout history, and highlight just how they've evolved — and how they've stayed the same — in both shape and design over the decades.
 Inherently, in doing so we also take a look at how pop culture and mass consumption of popular television characters has shifted.

 Happy lunching!

 Daisy Melamed is a freelance writer based out of New York City, and also writes for the New York Daily News and New York Magazine, among others.
-Follow her on Twitter @daisymelamed
+Follow her on Twitter @daisymelamed.